My 10 Favorite Food of All Time

 - Chili – Growing up, we always had chili with ground beef and beans.
 When I was an adult, I found a recipe for white chicken chili, and it has become a regular in the meal rotation.
 What I love about chili is that it’s quick and easy to make but full of flavor.
 My parents used to use the slow cooker to make chili, and waiting 6-8 hours for a bowl was torture.
 However, well worth it.

 - Seafood Guacho – My grandmother and aunt make the best seafood guacho.
 It’s mushy rice with seafood.
-There is also a meat version, but I prefer the seafood.
-It’s full of seafood flavor and the texture is perfect.
-Some people add “refrito,” which is usually a tomato based vegetable topping.
-I have never liked it so I keep it plain.
+There is also a meat version, but I prefer seafood.
+It’s full of seafood flavor, and the texture is perfect.
+Some people add “refrito,” which is usually a tomato-based vegetable topping.
+I have never liked it, so I keep it plain.

-These foods are not just my favorite because they are delicious, but cause of the memories they bring with them.
+These foods are not just my favorite because they are delicious, but because of the memories, they bring with them.
 This is the beauty of food.